bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 The "esni_inner" extension can only be used if the ClientHello contains the encrypted_server_name extension {{!ESNI=I-D.ietf-tls-esni}}.
 The upstream extension_data is the ClientESNIInner (Section 5.1.1 of {{ESNI}}), which contains the true SNI and nonce.
 This is useful when the load balancer knows the ESNI private key and the backend does not, i.e. split mode ESNI.

+## certificate_padding

+The "certificate_padding" extension is only sent upstream, and contains a single uint32 value.
+The backend SHOULD pad its Certificate message to the nearest multiple of this value.

+Padding certificates from many backends to the same length is important to avoid revealing which backend is responding to a ClientHello.
+Load balancer operators SHOULD ensure that no backend has a unique certificate size after padding, and MAY set this value large enough to make all responses have equal size.

 ## overload

 In the upstream ProxyData, the "overload" extension contains a single uint16 indicating the approximate proportion of connections that are being routed to this server as a fraction of 65535.
 If there is only one server, load balancers SHOULD set the value to 65535 or omit this extension.